MinaProtocol/mina/.github/ISSUE_TEMPLATES/bug_report.md

 ---
 name: Bug report
-about: Coda is behaving strangely?
+about: Mina is behaving strangely?
 Report it so we can fix it!
 ---

 **Have you already searched the issue tracker to see if this bug has already